yinon-gold/mlops-dtu-project/reports/README.md

 >
 > Answer:

-In order to manage dependencies more efficiently, we utilized virtual environments.
+﻿To manage dependencies effectively, we employed virtual environments.
+This approach allows us to isolate dependencies per project, ensuring no conflicts occur.
-We used pip freeze to generate requirements, and then put them in requirements.txt.
+We used pip freeze, a command that generates a list of all installed packages, to create our requirements.
+These were then stored in a requirements.txt file, serving as a reference for necessary packages.

-For a new team member to contribute to this project, the process is straightforward.
+For a new team member to join our project, the process is simple and straightforward.
+They would first clone the repository, which is a copy of our project.
+Next, they would create a virtual environment, a self-contained location where they can install packages without affecting the global Python environment.

-They would have to clone the repository, create a virtual environment, and install the dependencies from the requirements.txt file.
+Finally, they would install the dependencies from the requirements.txt file, ensuring they have all the necessary packages to contribute to the project.

 ### Question 5